 - Manufacturers of digestate upgrading technology, that are interested in taking a look at what their competitors

-- Policy makers in the field of digestate treatment and application (discover first-hand what practitioners are frustrated with)
+- Policy makers in the field of digestate treatment and application (discover first-hand what is happening in this field)

 - Consulting service providers

 - Students on the field of renewable energy, environment engineering, etc.

 Once you’ve submitted your registration, you’ll get an automated confirmation via email.